 ERCOT has seen significant growth in installed wind and solar capacity from one year to the next; an increase in wind and solar capacity also tends to increase the MW quantity of error in their respective forecasts.
 Hence, ERCOT’s reliance on historical wind and solar forecast errors alone creates a possibility of under-estimation of the Non-Spin requirement.

 To address this, ERCOT will include the impact of increase in over-forecast error from the expected growth in wind and solar generation installed capacity into the future Non-Spin requirement.
 The net wind impact is calculated by a multiplication of the projected wind capacity growth between the same month of current year and the next year, and incremental MW adjustment to Non-Spin value per 1000 MW of incremental wind generation capacity.
 The incremental MW wind adjustment to the Non-Spin value per 1000 MW increase in wind installed capacity is calculated as the change in 50th percentile of the historical wind over-forecast error for 4-hour blocks of each month in the past 5 years, which is then normalized to per 1000 MW of installed wind capacity.
 The net solar impact is calculated by a multiplication of the projected solar capacity growth between the same month of current year and the next year, and incremental MW adjustment to Non-Spin value per 1000 MW of incremental solar generation capacity.
 The incremental MW solar adjustment to the Non-Spin value per 1000 MW increase in solar installed capacity is calculated as the change in 50th percentile of the historical solar over-forecast error for 4-hour blocks of each month in the past 3 years, which is then normalized to per 1000 MW of installed solar capacity.
 The tables below reflects the additional Non-Spin adjustments per 1000 MW of installed wind and solar capacity.

-ERCOT will purchase Non-Spin such that the combination of Non-Spin and Reg-Up Services cover the uncertainties of net load forecast errors depending on the net load ramp risk.
+To account for increased capacity needs due to unplanned generation outages that occur during an operating day, ERCOT will include an incremental adjustment in the Non-Spin requirements that accounts for intra-day forced outages of thermal resources.
+This forced outage adjustment is calculated as the 75th percentile of the historical intra-day forced outages (accumulated since midnight) for 6-hour blocks of each month in the past 3 years.
+Table below reflects additional Non-Spin adjustments to account for intra-day forced outages of thermal resources.
+ERCOT will purchase Non-Spin such that the combination of Non-Spin and Reg-Up Services cover the uncertainties of net load forecast errors depending on the net load ramp risk and intra-day forced outages.